Kurdistan Democratic Party (Iran)

 The first time in 2016, Iranian agents had planted a bomb outside the party headquarters that killed and injured several members.
-The second time was in 2018 when the Iranian regime attacked the KDP-I party headquarters with ballistic missilier from Iran to Iraqi Kurdistan where the party headquarters is located.
+During the same year 2016 several important members got killed during the western Iranian clashes.
+The second time was in 2018 when the Iranian regime attacked the KDP-I party headquarters with ballistic missiles from Iran to Iraqi Kurdistan where the party headquarters is located.

 The party was made a full member of the Socialist International at its November 2015 Council meeting in Luanda, Angola.